 If you are itching for tafsir, try التفسير الميسر.
 Other tafsirs that are written for beginners like تفسير الصابوني will probably be too difficult.
 For hadith try a simple, non-technical text like Imam al-Nawawi’s رياض الصالحين.

 If you’ve followed the steps thoroughly with a teacher to help you, you’re probably ready at this point for beginning classical language texts in nahw, sarf and balagha.
 The process of study for these subjects is not the focus of this article.

 It is important to build your language skills before getting into these sciences.
 The eagerness of a student is appreciated but don’t rush things.
 Commit yourself to the procedure and to steady improvement and you’ll be on your way to what you want to learn before you know it.

-I wrote this article in a hurry but I hope this helps in creating a study plan for Arabic learners.
 I understand finding a qualified teacher is difficult but it’s very important to have someone to ask questions to.
 You will never find someone who has relied extensively on self-study except that he has very serious gaps in ability and understanding.

 11 Replies to “How to Learn Arabic 2.0”

 Perhaps this will also be of help:

 Absolutely brilliant series of advice.
 I would love to have a chat with you about your experiences and asking you a few questions about how to progress from a particular stage I am at in the language.